 I have a DVD at my house that I would like to upload and show in my online course.
 Does this violate copyright?

-True.
-HOWEVER, you must follow the fair use guidelines and the guidelines in the TEACH ACT (see sections above) and upload what is considered a “reasonable and limited portion” and you must not use the same DVD (or DVD clip) for MULTIPLE semesters WITHOUT seeking permission.
+You must follow the fair use guidelines and the guidelines in the TEACH ACT (see sections above) and upload what is considered a “reasonable and limited portion” and you must not use the same DVD (or DVD clip) for MULTIPLE semesters WITHOUT seeking permission.

 I would like to embed links in my Canvas course (assignment, discussion, etc.) to a radio broadcast or podcast (like from NPR.org).
 Is that okay to do?